ClintonGeek/ClintonGeek/README.md

-- 👋 Hi, I’m @ClintonGeek
+- 👋 Hi, I’m @ClintonNdgewa
-- 👀 I’m interested in CyberSec, Networking and Security, RDBMS, MySQL
+- 👀 I’m interested in Devops and CyberSec
-- 🌱 I’m currently learning Advanced CyberSec and Ethical Hacking
+- 🌱 I’m currently learning Devops The Big Picture and Cloud Services